 2. Tami Peavy

-Another interview we did on our podcast was with Tami Peavy who has a website called PracticalTherapy4u.com.
-Tami is a well-known physical therapist who has been featured on NBC and The Today Show.
-Her focus is on postural decline and believes it’s important to strengthen your “muscle of balance.” (otherwise known as your butt) Her exercises are designed to help prevent falls, which can be devastating when you’re over 50.
+Tami Peavy has a website called PracticalTherapy4u.com.
+She is a well-known physical therapist who has been featured on NBC and The Today Show.
+Her focus is on posture decline and believes it’s important to strengthen your “muscle of balance.” (otherwise known as your butt) Her exercises are designed to help prevent falls, which can be devastating when you’re over 50.

 You will also find tips and exercises for sciatica, injuries, neck pain, plantar fasciitis, and carpal tunnel.